Grzegorz Rozenberg: Awards and recognition

-G. Rozenberg is a Foreign Member of the Finnish Academy of Sciences and Letters, a member of Academia Europaea, and the holder of Honorary Doctorates of the University of Turku, Finland, the Technical University of Berlin, Germany, the University of Bologna, Italy, the Swedish University Åbo Akademi in Turku, Finland, and the Warsaw University of Technology, Poland.
+G. Rozenberg is a Foreign Member of the Finnish Academy of Sciences and Letters, a member of Academia Europaea, and the holder of Honorary Doctorates of the University of Turku, Finland, Technische Universität Berlin, Germany, the University of Bologna, Italy, the Swedish University Åbo Akademi in Turku, Finland, and the Warsaw University of Technology, Poland.
 He has received the Distinguished Achievements Award of the European Association for Theoretical Computer Science "in recognition of his outstanding scientific contributions to theoretical computer science".
 He is an ISI highly cited researcher.

 Several books and special issues of scientific journals have been dedicated to G. Rozenberg.

 Also an annual award granted by International Society for Nanoscale Science, Computation, and Engineering was named after G. Rozenberg.
 It is called Rozenberg Tulip Award and it is awarded for outstanding achievements in the field of Biomolecular Computing and Molecular Programming.

 In 2017, Grzegorz Rozenberg has been appointed Knight in the Order of the Netherlands Lion.